Max. Elevation

 Accommodation And Meals during the Gokyo Ri and Everest Base Camp Trek

-For lodge accommodation: during the Everest Base camp, you will stay in the lodge or Tea House with twin shared bedrooms.
-The lodge is good in the Everest Region and we will provide you with a room with an attached bathroom ( Lukla, Phakding, Namche, Dhole, Gokyo, and Dingboche ) at lobuche and Gorakshep have only normal rooms.
+For lodge accommodation: during the Everest Base Camp, you will stay in the lodge or Tea House with twin shared bedrooms.
+The lodge is good in the Everest Region, and we will provide you with a room with an attached bathroom ( Lukla, Phakding, Namche, Dhole, Gokyo, and Dingboche ) at lobuche, and Gorakshep has only normal rooms.

 - Breakfast: eggs, toast or chapati, or Tibetan bread or pancakes, or pancakes, butter/jam, ginger honey, tea or coffee